jb5k/way_of_stock/InstallJava.md

 # Install Java

-Most projects expect thatjava is installed and the ``JAVA_HOME`` is set to the correct location.
+Most projects expect that java is installed and the ``JAVA_HOME`` is set to the correct location.

 ## OSX Instructions